rollup/rollup-plugin-node-resolve/README.md

       // Lock the module search in this path (like a chroot).
 Module defined
       // outside this path will be marked as external
       jail: '/my/jail/path', // Default: '/'

+      // Set to an array of strings and/or regexps to lock the module search
+      // to modules that match at least one entry.
+Modules not matching any
+      // entry will be marked as external
+      only: [ 'some_module', /^@some_scope\/.*$/ ], // Default: null

       // If true, inspect resolved files to check that they are
       // ES2015 modules